 How do you strengthen it?

-For an excellent video on how to do pelvic floor exercise basics, see here
+For an excellent video on how to do pelvic floor strengthening exercises, see here

 Another useful tool is the aptly named NHS 'Squeezy' app.
 It's simple, easy to use and will get you started on how to strengthen your pelvic floor.